k-kinzal/dgeni-markdown-example/docs/ng/service/$compile.md

 Require another directive and inject its controller as the fourth argument to the linking function.
 The `require` takes a string name (or array of strings) of the directive(s) to pass in.
 If an array is used, the injected argument will be an array in corresponding order.
-If no such directive can be found, or if the directive does not have a controller, then an error is raised.
+If no such directive can be found, or if the directive does not have a controller, then an error is raised (unless no link function is specified, in which case error checking is skipped).
 The name can be prefixed with:

 * (no prefix) - Locate the required controller on the current element.
 Throw an error if not found.
 * `?` - Attempt to locate the required controller or pass `null` to the `link` fn if not found.
 * `^` - Locate the required controller by searching the element and its parents.
 Throw an error if not found.
+* `^^` - Locate the required controller by searching the element's parents.
+Throw an error if not found.
 * `?^` - Attempt to locate the required controller by searching the element and its parents or pass `null` to the `link` fn if not found.
+* `?^^` - Attempt to locate the required controller by searching the element's parents, or pass `null` to the `link` fn if not found.

 #### `controllerAs`
+Identifier name for a reference to the controller in the directive's scope.
-Controller alias at the directive scope.
-An alias for the controller so it can be referenced at the directive template.
+This allows the controller to be referenced from the directive template.
 The directive needs to define a scope for this configuration to be used.
 Useful in the case when directive is used as component.

 #### `restrict`